JohnMThompson/tableau-complexity/README.md

 # Directory (recursive)
 python tableau_complexity.py /path/to/folder --recursive --out all_results.csv

+# HTML report (copies local assets to the destination folder)
+python tableau_complexity.py /path/to/workbook --report workbook_report.html
+python tableau_complexity.py /path/to/folder --recursive --report corpus_report.html
 ```

+The report generator writes a standalone HTML file plus a sibling `report_assets/` directory containing the CSS/JS used by the report.
+Share both together for an offline-ready experience.

 ## Config
 You can provide a config JSON to tune scoring and the channels that count toward density: